9. Radical Ministry of Love

 If we don't love ourselves unconditionally, we won't be able to love others unconditionally.
 Because how we love ourselves will be exactly how we love others.
 If we refuse to not perfectly love ourselves through forgiveness, our fear based emotions will continue to thrive.

 "Love has no fear, because perfect love expels all fear."
 1 John 4:19

 Self forgiveness might take on the form of involving the following steps: Recognize we have believed in the illusion of Smoke & Mirrors, we have been responding to and making decisions based on those illusions, we take responsibility by creating new love based beliefs, we acknowledge we are in complete control of shifting ourselves from the fear paradigm we have been operating in, and finally forgive yourself for the responses you generated that may have been detrimental to yourself and those you care about.

 Forgiving others isn’t accepting the role of a victim nor does it excuse or ignore the behavior or minimize the act or pretend it never happened or say it doesn't matter.
 True forgiveness doesn’t need to be accompanied by a current good feeling or emotion.
 Forgiveness doesn't surrender justice.
 Forgiveness isn't necessarily forgetting.
 Forgiveness is a merciful decision.
 When we show mercy we resemble Father God at that moment more than any other.
 Forgiveness is the required element for resolving anger and receiving emotional healing.
 Reconcilation isn't possible in some relationships, but forgiveness is always the right choice.

-Spiritual Survival Handbook by Kathleen Brown.
+Spiritual Survival Handbook by Kathleen Kaplan.
 Copyright © 1999.
 All rights reserved.

 Holy Bible New Living Translation copyright© 1996, 2004, 2007 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc. All rights reserved.